global-container-format/gcf-spec/README.md

 `Supercompression Scheme` defines a compression scheme used within the resource to compress the content data.
 What part of the content data is compressed, depends on the resource type.

+This is known as the *common descriptor*.
+When required, resources may extend their descriptor by appending further fields, generating a *composite descriptor* made of the common descriptor as specified above, followed by the *extended descriptor*.
+When this happens, `Extension Size` is the size, in bytes of the extended descriptor.

 Resource descriptor structures must be aligned on a 64 bits boundary.
-Padding must be added **after** the resource content data to ensure the next resource descriptor is properly aligned, unless the `Unpadded` flag is enabled.
+Padding must be added **after the resource content data** to ensure the next resource descriptor is properly aligned, unless the `Unpadded` flag is enabled.
 In this case, no padding must be placed between the resource content data and the next resource descriptor header.
 In any case the last resource does not require any padding.

+In all instances, a resource must be skippable even if its type is unknown by advancing `Size + ExtensionSize` bytes past the end of the common descriptor and, if padding is enabled, aligning the location to a 64 bits boundary.

 ![Resource Descriptor](images/resource-descriptor.svg)